Quasi-two-dimensional spin helix and magnon-induced singularity in twisted bilayer graphene: Formation of quasi-2D spatially phase-coherent spin helix

 with

 Introducing the Nambu basis $\psi^{\dagger}(q,q_{\perp})=\left(a_{q,q_{\perp}}^{\dagger},\,a_{-q,-q_{\perp}}\right)$, we obtain

 with

-The eigenvalues of the above bosonic model can be found by $\det\left[\lambda\mathbb{I}-\sigma^{3}\mathcal{H}(q,q_{\perp})\right]=0$, and the resulting spectrum is $\lambda(q,q_{\perp})=\hbar\omega(q,q_{\perp})$ is given in Eq.~(\ref{eq:magnon-dispersion}) in the main text.
-In Figs.~\ref{fig:magnon-band} and \ref{fig:magnon-Supp}, we show the magnon spectra for various temperatures and $q_\perp d$ values.
+The eigenvalues of the above bosonic model can be found by $\det\left[\lambda\mathbb{I}-\sigma^{3}\mathcal{H}(q,q_{\perp})\right]=0$, and the resulting spectrum is $\lambda(q,q_{\perp})=\hbar\omega(q,q_{\perp})$ is given in Eq.
+(7) in the main text.
+We note that the magnon spectrum corresponds to twice the positive eigenvalue of the above matrix, after removing an unphysical, non-positive-definite band.
+In Fig. \ref{fig:magnon-Supp}, we show the magnon spectra for various temperatures and $q_\perp d$ values.
 Typically, magnon spectra can be detected via resonant inelastic X-ray scattering or inelastic neutron scattering.
-However, since the metallic gate on top of the TBG sample might make these techniques intractable, we search for alternative features in this work.
+However, since the metallic gate on top of the TBG sample might make these techniques intractable, we search for alternative features in this work. \if0